BIO

 The Composer's Background

-Ari Fisher has won numerous film scoring competitions and collaborated on a variety of projects ranging from feature-length films to video game soundtracks.
-In 2021, Fisher collaborated with the renowned cross-over string quartet ATLYS and Jeff Montalvo (Seven Lions) in arranging string quartet covers of EDM songs by Seven Lions for performances at Red Rocks Amphitheater (SOLD OUT) and The Gorge Amphitheater.
-Fisher's arrangements featuring ATLYS were then recorded and released by Ophelia Records in an the album titled OPUS In 2015, Fisher received the Jon Vickers Film Scoring Award for his score to the 1916 silent film "The Return of "Draw" Egan by William S. Hart.
+Ari Barack Fisher, a multi-award-winning composer with degrees from Indiana University Jacobs School of Music (Bachelor of Music and Master of Music), aims to connect with listeners through evocative melodies and intricate harmonies.
+Fisher, an avid collaborator, has worked on a variety of projects ranging from feature-length films to video game soundtracks.
+In 2015, Fisher received the Jon Vickers Film Scoring Award for his score to the 1916 silent film "The Return of "Draw" Egan by William S. Hart.
 In 2019, the score was revised for the restored Library of Congress Version of Hart's film featuring newly discovered footage and scene swaps.
 The LOC version of the score had its European premiere at the 2019 Pordenone Silent Film Festival (Le Giornate del Cinema Muto).
+In 2021, Fisher collaborated with the renowned cross-over string quartet ATLYS and Jeff Montalvo (Seven Lions) in arranging string quartet covers of EDM songs by Seven Lions for performances at Red Rocks Amphitheater and The Gorge Amphitheater.
+Fisher's arrangements featuring ATLYS were then recorded and released by Ophelia Records in an album titled OPUS.